 Microlearning trends indicate that it will continue to evolve.
 Microlearning is likely to capture an increasing share of training content and time.

-Future microlearning trends could see growing use of interactive and immersive experiences, such as augmented and virtual reality micro lessons, as well as increased use of interactive videos and infographics.
+Future microlearning trends could see growing use of interactive and immersive experiences, such as augmented and virtual reality micro lessons, as well as increased use of interactive videos, gamification, and infographics.

 As the impact and effectiveness of microlearning becomes clearer to C-suite executives, L&D teams are likely to see demand grow — and, along with it, pressure to innovate and devise new ways to engage learners as they continue to drive results.